+PLTW CSE will introduce the student to coding fundamentals through the block-based programming of apps via MIT App Inventor.
+Students will continue to sharpen their computational thinking skills by transitioning into text-based programming side-by-side with blocks via Vex EXP and the self driving vehicles, and finally into text-based programming in the Python programming language.
 Students will experience the major topics, big ideas, and computational thinking practices used by computing professionals to solve problems and create value for others.
-This course will empower students to develop computational thinking skills while building confidence that prepares them to advance to PLTW Computer Science Principals and PLTW Computer Science A.
+This course will empower students to develop computational thinking skills while building confidence that prepares them to advance to PLTW Computer Science Principles and PLTW Computer Science A.